 The control algorithms employed are referred to as PIDs.
 This refers to Proportional - Integral - Differential.
-Further explanation is outside the scope of these notes but from the point of view of this note it is the P and I factors that interest us, as follows.
+Further explanation is outside the scope of these notes but from the point of view of this note it is the P and I factors that

 How the decoder reacts and controls the compensation system for speed drops, etc. can be adjusted.
 Adjustment of the motor drive characteristics is carried out with the following CVs.
-CV150 allows the selection of one of two base motor control algorithms.
-The CV value range is 0.1 motor control algorithms.
+CVI50 allows the selection of one of two base motor control algorithms.
 The CV value range is 0-1.

 This corresponds with: CVI50=0 Algorithm I is in control.

-CVI50=1 Algorithm 2 is in control.
+CVI50=I Algorithm 2 is in control.